 - Kingdom Hearts 3D: Dream Drop Distance has Spirits and their Ability Link system.
 By training or fighting alongside your Spirits, they gain Link Points which are used to unlock skills or increase Sora and Riku's stats.
 Each Spirit has a different link board, granting different skills and perks.
 Most passive skills are only available to you if your Spirits have them on their board.

 RPG — MMO

-Skills and traits are selected by the player and provide mainly passive bonuses in combat.
+- Skills and traits are selected by the player and provide mainly passive bonuses in combat.
 Your skills increase the potency of your ship and away team powers (for example, Starship Graviton Generators improves gravity-related bridge officer powers such as Tractor Beam and Gravity Well).
 Attributes apply only to the character who has them.
 Individual species have inherent attributes (e.g. Bajorans get a bonus to HP heals on the ground), and player characters can select from a pool of additional traits (bridge officers have the latter built-in), some of which are built-in and vary by class, while others unlocked as lockbox prizes or by leveling up crafting schools.
 The number of selectable traits you can equip increases from three at first level to nine at level 60.

-Completing kill and damage accolades provides small passive bonuses to damage and toughness.
+- Completing kill and damage accolades provides small passive bonuses to damage and toughness.
 For example, destroying 200 Borg ships and getting the "Nanoprobe Immunity" accolade gives a 2% damage boost against Borg ships, and taking 15,000 kinetic damage with your captain (primarily taken from melee attacks) for the "Punching Bag" accolade gives +2 to your away team's kinetic damage resistance.